ReeseHatfield/ReeseHatfield/README.md

 # Hi there! 👋 I'm Ean Hatfield

 I'm a junior level developer with a passion for creating engaging and efficient software solutions.
 Currently, I'm enhancing my skills at Wright State.
-When I'm not coding, you can find me exploring Ohio.

 I have experience in a range of languages including Python, TypeScript, Swift, JavaScript, and Java.
 I'm always excited to learn more and grow as a developer.

 I'm open to new opportunities and love to collaborate on projects.
 If you think I could be a good fit for your team or if you want to collaborate, feel free to get in touch!

 ## What I'm working on:
+1. **[Coffee Origin Predictor](https://github.com/ReeseHatfield/Coffee-Origin-Predictor)** - A decision tree ML project to predict the origin of coffee
-1. **DataDynamics** - Data analysis software designed to interface with CLOVER historical data.
+2. **[DataDynamics](https://github.com/ReeseHatfield/DataDynamics)** - Data analysis software designed to interface with CLOVER historical data.
 (Python)
-2. **OpenPOS** - A versatile and adaptable point-of-sale application.
+3. **[OpenPOS](https://github.com/ReeseHatfield/OpenPOS)**- A versatile and adaptable point-of-sale application.
 (TypeScript)
-3. **ThompsonTheVirtualPet** - A virtual pet game for iOS.
+4. **[ThompsonTheVirtualPet](https://github.com/ReeseHatfield/ThompsonTheVirtualPet)** - A virtual pet game for iOS.
 (Swift)
-4. **REEDA-The-Discord-Bot** - A Discord bot with various functionalities.
+5. **[REEDA-The-Discord-Bot](https://github.com/ReeseHatfield/REEDA-The-Discord-Bot-)** - A Discord bot with various functionalities.
 (JavaScript)
-5. **Knapsack-Problem-Solution** - An efficient solution to the classic knapsack problem.
-(Java)
-6. **ExpressJSServer** - Express JS Server for user authentication.
+6. **[ExpressJSServer](https://github.com/ReeseHatfield/ExpressJSServer)** - Express JS Server for user authentication.
 (JavaScript)

 # Stats